Curriculum

 Beginning Spanish

-In this introductory course students begin their journey to proficiency through acquisition driven instruction.
-This is accomplished through interactions with compelling comprehensible input, including but not limited to storytelling, Total Physical Response and reading of short stories and novels.
-Students are exposed to film, art, authentic texts and other aspects of Hispanic culture in order to build their cultural competency and learn more about themselves and their communities.
+In this introductory course, students begin their journey to proficiency through acquisition-driven instruction.
+This proficiency is accomplished through interactions with compelling comprehensible input, including but not limited to storytelling, Total Physical Response, and reading of short stories and novels.
+Students are exposed to film, art, authentic texts, and other aspects of Hispanic culture in order to build their cultural competency and learn more about themselves and their communities.
 Vocabulary and grammar are acquired in context.
 Students will work mostly in the present tense with a natural introduction to the past and near future.

 Performing Arts